Skip links

 Now that we have seen the basic search operators for Google, it is time to see how these can be used in an advanced way.
 Using advanced search operators for SEO purposes will be helpful in various ways.

-Getting backlinks from niche related and high authority websites help rank a website higher in search engines.
+Getting backlinks from niche related and help rank a website higher in search engines.
 This is still one of the major ranking factors for the ranking top in Google.

 Example: cooking intitle:"guest post"